StartUp Hub Jakarta

 Fast Growth with a need for stable businesses

 Solving the upcoming challenges caused by the city’s fast growth means that startups have to be practical and financially stable.
 For this reason, Jakarta is already home to a number of startups focusing on travel, e-commerce, agri tech, health tech, fintech and lifestyle.
-Successful examples are Traveloka, Lamudi or Go-Jek.
-The outcome is a strong market for tech startups to explore and consequently, more Indonesian investors including Merah Putih Incubator, GDP Venture, East Ventures and GREE Ventures are entering the market.
+Successful examples are Traveloka, Go-Jek, WOOK or Tokopedia.
+The outcome is a strong market for tech startups to explore and consequently, more Indonesian investors including Merah Putih Incubator, GDP Ventures, East Ventures and Venturra as well as international players like Sequoia, Softbank or 500 startups are entering the market.

 Bridging the capital gap